 I would probably remake that old horror movie trope (the one where a random person wakes up with a disembodied horse head next to them) with this item, should I have an item similar to this.

-one of these to murde- I mean cut meat with.
+If knives are ever banned in your country, consider making yourself one of these to murde- I mean cut meat with. |

 Last of all, the most important factor, the gameplay.
 I'm going to tell you immediately that it is hit-or-miss.
 Your character gets to do the same thing every day so you get countless tries to complete what you need to do.
 Then again, if my I missed something in the license plate factory and I need only that, I have to experience supper, the whole night, and recreational time before I can retrieve the desired item.
 Another thing I would like to point out is that the ventilation system is fun, and reminds me of the pipe game from Tokyo on Game Show Island.
 The island has satisfactory gameplay in some fields, yet obnoxious gameplay in others.